chrisgundling/Udacity-T2P2-UnscentedKalmanFilter/README.md

 <img src="images/NIS_dataset1.png" width="600">

 ### Results Dataset 2 - Pedestrian Path Follows an S-curve
 The following shows the RMSE predictions.
 Below plots of the UKF tracking are shown along with the NIS for each Laser and Radar update step.
 In the NIS plot, the percent of the Laser and Radar measurements below the 95% probability curves are shown.
-The NIS 95% probabilities are different for the Laser and Radar measurements due to the different in degrees of freedom (2 versus 3).
+The NIS consistency looks very good for both the

 ```
 Extended Kalman Filter Accuracy - RMSE: